This Programme Gives Students a Real-Life Glimpse into Deep Tech

 “Of course, it helps if you have some knowledge of software engineering, or some personal tech-related projects that you’ve worked on to demonstrate your interest and passion.
 Having said that, when I applied to the programme, I was also relatively new to AI, but I just decided to go for it, and it turned out for the best,” he said.

 To continue to engage graduates of the Summation Programme, SGInnovate will keep alumni such as Gabriel in the loop about deep tech events, courses, workshops and networking sessions.
 Subsequent cohorts can also look forward to foundational courses before commencing their apprenticeship, which will better prepare them for their roles at the deep tech organisations of their choice.

 At SGInnovate, we believe that Human Capital is a critical aspect of our Deep Tech Nexus strategy.
-Hence, we created the Summation Programme, which is currently in its third run.
-The programme will allow apprentices to work in technology-intensive companies on deep tech projects such as AI, machine learning, and deep learning.
+Hence, we created the Summation Programme, which is currently in its seventh run.
+The apprenticeship programme matches top talent to work in technology-intensive companies on deep tech projects in fields such as AI, Cybersecurity, IoT, Robotics and Quantum Computing.

 Taiger is one of our portfolio companies.